EvolvedWeb/evowc/README.md

 # Evo-WC

-Evo-WC is a web component transpiler that takes template file based on HTML and XML and created raw JavaScript Web Component files.
-These components rely solely on the baseclass `EvoElement` that is included.
+Evo-WC is a web component transpiler that takes a user created template file based on HTML and XML and creates raw JavaScript Web Component files.
+These components rely raw browser JavaScript and the baseclass `EvoElement` that is included.
 No other runtime frameworks, libraries or code is needed.

-You can create one or more components in the template file.
-But you can only have components or comments in the template file.
+You can only define one component per template file.
+You can only have a top level `<component></component>` object and comments in the template file.
 Any other top level element will result in a compile error.

-There are sample components in the `components` folder.
+There are many sample components in the `components` folder.
 They are XML based files.
-Take a look at a few and read the docs to see how to create your own.
+We use the HTML file extension since mose editors properly support help in the `<script>` and `<style>` tags for an html file.Take a look at a few and read the docs to see how to create your own.

+## Web Components

+The Web Component specification was initroduced in 2011.
 ## Parts of a component file

 The component file is based on XML.
 Your component is defined with a `<component>` element.
 You must include the `tag="component-name"` attribute in the `<component>` element.